 For me, the most enjoyable thing about yachting is the freedom to go where you want, when you want with friends and family in your own space.
 I probably spend 12 weeks a year onboard.

 How would you recommend – particularly for those who are not familiar with an on-water experience – becoming involved in yacht or boat ownership?
 Start small and get bigger or perhaps charter first?

-Its always best to charter first, try the experience and see it you enjoy it.
-If you only have enough time to spend say 4 weeks a year on board your always better to charter, its much cheaper than owning a yacht and also some else deals with all the problems that go with owning a yacht.
+It's always best to charter first, try the experience and see if you enjoy it.
+If you only have enough time to spend, say 4 weeks a year on board, you're always better to charter.
+It's much cheaper than owning a yacht and also deals with all the problems that come with owning a yacht.
 Ocean Emerald has been in Asia for quite some time.

 What first attracted you to spending time in these parts of the world – was it privacy, adventure or cultural exploration?

 I worked in Asia for many years but had a yacht in the Med.
 One day, I chartered a small yacht here then decided to sell the one I had in the Med and buy one here.

 Have there been any unexpected surprises or discoveries you’d like to share?

 It's not really a surprise, but one of the fun things is finding new locations you enjoy.
 There are many small islands uninhabited with clear water and nice coves to stay in overnight.

 Is this your first yacht, or have you owned other boats before?

 I have had yachts for most of my life, starting when I was 16 buying a small cruiser on the River Thames in England.
 Then gradually getting larger and larger.